-Onboarding is guiding your new user in their transformation to a successful user.
+Onboarding is the process of guiding your new users through the steps of becoming successful users.
 It’s about making a great first impression that leaves your users satisfied and wanting more.
 But how do you go about achieving this?

 3 methods of onboarding

-There are a several methods you can employ.
-I will tell you more about the 3 methods that caught my interest.
+There are several methods you can employ to onboard users.
+I will focus on the 3 methods that caught my interest:

 - Walkthrough (AKA “Joyriding” by MK Cook)